 Strategic Games

-Description: Why should you join Strategic Games?
-What other after-school-club is going to give you all the tools and training you need for world domination?
-Join us in Strategic Games build to build skills such as critical thinking and decision-making, to forge new friendship or build up existing alliances, or to simply take a break from the demands of academics focus taking over eastern Europe, building up a civilization in space, completing the great wonders of the ancient wonders of the world, or successfully staging a coup against your friends.
-In Strategic Games you will learn new games forced on resource management, worker placement, building collections, and basic economics.
+Description: The Strategic Games Club is a leisurely approach to complicated questions such as “how do I manage an economy of workers?” or “are their other ways to win besides conquest?” or “how do account for randomness and still secure victory?”
+During sessions, we will learn how to solve the questions set in the backdrop of post-WWI Europe, spacefaring civilizations, a race to build the ancient wonders of the world, or amid a shifting political landscape while trying to coup your friends.
+Strategic Games meets twice a week to learn new games and gain mastery of new ones.
+All while learning about resource management, worker placement, building collections, and basic economics.
 You will have the chance to play by yourself, and on a team to vanquish foes.
-Games will be a medium complexity and will require some learning and training sessions before play will began.
+Games will be of a medium complexity and will require some learning and training sessions before play begins.
 But once the game is on, domination is only a well-placed piece, solid economy, or lucky card flip away.

 Lead: Mr. Pate – spate@lincolnprep.org